talhajjaj/read01.md/read01a.md

  Escape characters :
  There are some characters that are used in and reserved by HTML code.
 (For example, the left and right angled brackets.)

  **HTML5 Layout:**
+some of the html layout :
+ The header and footer elements can be used for:
+- The main header or footer that appears at the top or bottom of every page on the site.
+- A header or footer for an individual <article> or
+<section> within the page.

+The navigation <nav> element is used to contain the major navigational blocks on the site such as the primary site navigation.

+The <article> element acts as a container for any section of a page that could stand alone and potentially be syndicated.